franckalbinet/mistocr/nbs/files/test/md_all/attention-is-all-you-need/page_6.md

 \end{aligned}
 $$

 where pos is the position and $i$ is the dimension.
 That is, each dimension of the positional encoding corresponds to a sinusoid.
 The wavelengths form a geometric progression from $2 \pi$ to $10000 \cdot 2 \pi$.
-We chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset $k, P E_{\text {pos }+k}$ can be represented as a linear function of $P E_{\text {pos }}$.
+We chose this function because we hypothesized it would allow the model to easily learn to attend by relative positions, since for any fixed offset $k, P E_{p o s+k}$ can be represented as a linear function of $P E_{p o s}$.
 We also experimented with using learned positional embeddings [9] instead, and found that the two versions produced nearly identical results (see Table 3 row (E)).
 We chose the sinusoidal version because it may allow the model to extrapolate to sequence lengths longer than the ones encountered during training.

 ## 4 Why Self-Attention